Aerial view of the plant looking north

 Our region’s health, economy and vibrancy all depend on a safe, reliable and trustworthy water supply.
 To ensure this water supply long into the future, the city is replacing its 80-year-old water treatment plant.
 All agree this must happen to protect the community from the potential issues associated with an aging plant.

 The state-of-the-art, fully redundant treatment facility will deliver up to 120 million gallons per day, a capacity anticipated to serve generations to come.
-The facility will take a projected 1.6 million trade man-hours to build and, having passed the two-year mark of construction is expected to arrive ahead of schedule and under budget.
+The facility will take a projected 1.6 million trade man-hours to build and is expected to be serving the residents of Wichita in 2025.
 Built to last, its scope is truly impressive: a main building as big as several football fields, clarifiers among the country’s largest, pipes up to 96” across.
-Read about how the project is coming along in annual reports from 2021, 2022 and 2023.
+Learn more about this legacy infrastructure project in the 2024 Annual Report.

 child swimming in pool laughing